xiaris/BADDAT/README.md

 ## 🔧 References

-This project makes use of and adapts portions of code from the following open-source libraries:

-- [`taufit`](https://github.com/burke86/taufit) by Colin J. Burke – selected functions for DRW likelihood evaluation and modeling were adapted and modified.
+This project makes use of and adapts portions of code from open-source libraries [`taufit`](https://github.com/burke86/taufit) by Colin J. Burke –  parts of the functions for DRW likelihood evaluation and modeling were referenced and customized for this toolkit.
-- [`celerite`](https://github.com/dfm/celerite) by Foreman-Mackey et al. – parts of the Gaussian Process modeling framework were referenced and customized for this toolkit.

 We thank the authors of these libraries for making their work openly available.